-TELEPHONE CALLS
+INTERRUPTIONS/TELEPHONE CALLS/MESSAGES

-Office telephones are to be used for official school business.
+Interruptions to classes will be held to a minimum.
 Please do not call the school with messages for students unless it is a true emergency.
-Likewise, students will not be allowed to use the school telephone except for a valid reason.
+Likewise, children will not be allowed to use the school telephone except for a valid reason.
 Arrangements for a child to go home in the afternoon should be made before the child leaves for school in the morning.
-Messages will not be delivered to students during the day unless it is an absolute emergency.
+Children should not expect to use the telephone in the afternoon after school to make transportation arrangements.
+Calling home to ask for forgotten books/supplies/PE equipment is not a valid reason and will not be allowed.